What are the different fields of mathematics?

 What are the goals of mathematics?

-The aims of teaching and learning mathematics are to encourage and enable students to: recognize and understand that mathematics covers every aspect of the world around us.
+Teaching and learning mathematics aims to encourage and enable students to recognize and understand that mathematics covers every aspect of the world around us.

 The goal of maths is to make the make people get adapted to the rapid changes in technology.
-It helps people to think logically and to solve a problem clearly.
+It helps people to think logically and to solve a problem.

 Mathematics makes our life orderly and prevents chaos.
 Certain qualities that are nurtured by mathematics are the power of reasoning, creativity, abstract or spatial thinking, critical thinking, problem-solving ability, and even practical communication skills.